eriknyquist/nedry/README.rst

    wiki [search text]

    Search the provided text using Wikipedia's public API, and return the summary text (generally the first paragraph) of the first page in the search results.
+If no search text is provided, then a random Wikipedia article will be selected instead.

    Example:

-   @BotName !wiki python programming language
+   @BotName !wiki python language   (Show summary of wiki page for Python programming language)
+   @BotName !wiki                   (Show summary of a random wiki page)

    All discord users may use this command.